100 Best Books for 6th Graders (Age 11 – 12)

 The Benefits of Being an Octopus by Ann Braden

 REALISTIC / POVERTY

-This is a well-written story with an emotional poignancy about poverty and relationships.
-Zoey is trying to stay hidden to survive her life living with she and her siblings, mom, and her mom’s newest boyfriend in his trailer.
-She cares for her siblings while her mom works, trying not to make a mess or too much noise.
-A kind teacher at school encourages Zoey to join the debate club.
-This activity eventually gives Zoey the courage and perspective to talk to her mom about everything — from her mom’s boyfriend’s belittling to her own friendship worries.
-I hope this book encourages readers to ponder what makes a healthy relationship and how to stand up for yourself when you’re not in one.
-(Added to Books That Facilitate Empathy: Poverty)
+Zoey is trying to stay hidden to survive her life with her siblings and mom and her mom’s abusive boyfriend in his trailer.
+She babysits her siblings while her mom works, trying not to make a mess or too much noise.
+A kind teacher at school encourages Zoey to join the debate club, which gives Zoey the courage and perspective to talk to her mom about everything — from her mom’s boyfriend’s belittling to her own friendship worries.

 Masterminds by Gordon Korman

 Eli and his friends discover that their utopian town is a large-scale, illegal science experiment to determine if kids cloned from criminal masterminds can be good when raised in the right environment.
 Eli and his cloned friends know they can’t stay in their town of lies anymore but how can they escape when the minute they reach the border, they experience violent pain and guards surround them?
 And if they do escape, what will they next?

 Jack and his friend are hackers who get taken to a top-secret tech school where dangerous secrets are hidden behind the STEM school facade.
 Not only are the kids in danger, but there also seems to be a computer implanted inside their brains telling them what to do!
 The story intrigued me from the get-go but after about the middle, the action was so fast-paced and suspenseful, this is a great book series for middle school readers.